 You will need to offer the seller good terms.
 Homes sold on contract for deed sell for more than their normal rate.

 Usually 5-6% That means you will want to put in a higher offer than you otherwise would.
 You might want to offer the full listing price, possibly more, depending upon the local housing market.

-In Minnesota the housing market is really hot and not alot of homes for sale contract for deed.
+In Minnesota the housing market is really hot and not alot of homes are for sale contract for deed.
 There are around a 100 homes contract for deed.
 That is less than years in the past.

 I would recommend the same day you look at it you chances are you will be in a multiple offer situation and the sellers will most likely want to cash out and take a different offer.

 ◦ Houses sold on land contract typically go for a higher price than they otherwise would.
 Selling a house through a land contract is a good way to get back the full value of a house.